 Through all the changes that have taken place, the Mission Bay waterfront has maintained its allure for dockside restaurants and recreational boating facilities that offer social and recreational enjoyment of the Bay.
-These activities continue in shoreline areas and through Port leases managed by the Port outside of the Mission Bay Redevelopment Area, providing a historical touchpoint to Mission Bay's industrial history.
+These activities continue in shoreline areas and through Port leases outside of the Mission Bay Redevelopment Area between Pier 50 and SWL 345, providing a historical touchpoint to Mission Bay's industrial history.

-They include the Pier 52 Corinne Woods Public Boat Launch which, as San Francisco's only public boat launch, hosts motorized recreational boats, human-powered kayaks, open water swimming and water recreation activities as well as two boat clubs and a parking lot that accommodates boat trailers.
-SWL 345, at the south end of the Mission Bay waterfront, has operated as a boat maintenance and repair facility and also houses The Ramp restaurant at the Bay shore edge.
+They include the Pier 52 Corinne Woods Public Boat Launch, which, as San Francisco's only public boat launch, hosts motorized recreational boats, human-powered kayaks, open water swimming and water recreation activities as well as two boat clubs and a parking lot that accommodates boat trailers.
+SWL 345, at the south end of the Mission Bay waterfront, has operated as a boat maintenance and repair facility, and houses The Ramp restaurant at the Bay shore edge.

-There is a clear desire to retain and enhance the boating and water recreation culture of the area, with more amenities and services that support the San Francisco Bay Water Trail and that attract more people to enjoy Blue Greenway public access areas.
-New leases will createoffer opportunities forto provide theose benefits, along withincluding repairs needed to maintain Port properties sustain these facilities.
-The Port will also work to build partnerships within the recreational boating and water community, and with maritime operators and businesses that serve water recreational customers.
-Through these partnerships, the Port will seek to promote water safety education, support shared use of and access to the Bay, and encourage practices to protect the Bay ecology.
+There is a clear desire to retain and enhance the boating and water recreation culture of the area, with more amenities and services that support the San Francisco Bay Water Trail and attract more people to enjoy Blue Greenway public access areas.
+New leases will create opportunities for these benefits, along with repairs to maintain Port properties.
+The Port will also work to build partnerships within the recreational boating and water community, and with maritime operators and businesses that serve water recreation customers.
+Through these partnerships, the Port will promote water safety education, support shared use and access to the Bay, and practices to protect the Bay ecology.